Research Assistants

 matthew_provost@sfu.ca

-Matthew is Siksikaitsitapi (Blackfoot) from the Piikani nation, and he is studying Communications with a minor in Indigenous Studies at SFU.
+Matthew is Siksikaitsitapi (Blackfoot) from the Piikani nation, and he studied Communications and Indigenous Studies at SFU.
 Matthew has digitized manuscripts and transcribed literature from Indigenous authors for The People and the Text project.

 Madeleine Reddon (Métis)